Mechatronics For Photonics Assembly & Test

 - accurate dispensing of different viscosity adhesives for epoxy bonding

-- properly distributed/timed UV flashing
+- properly distributed/timed UV flashing or thermal curing

-Common tests include optical power insertion losses, spectral measurements, electrical/optical bandwidth, temperature dependence measurements, and many more.
-As the number of optical channels for simultaneous testing increases, more demands will be put on to modular instrumentation, including tunable laser sources, multi-channel power meters, optical switches, etc.
+As both electrical and optical probing is needed to test photonic devices, ficonTEC is already developing combined electro-optical approaches.
+As the number of optical channels for simultaneous testing increases, more demands will be put on high-channel-count modular instrumentation, including tunable laser sources, multi-channel power meters, optical switches, etc.

 Testing protocols and automated testing sequences can again benefit from our configurable PROCESS CONTROL MASTER software, with direct interfacing of process tracking data to an SQL database, thus providing the user with access to statistical analysis of the data, for example as a tool for improving production yield.